 All reports submitted via the Online Accident Reporting System are reviewed by the Health Safety and Wellbeing Services Team of Cornwall Council.

-As a Maintained School:-
+For Maintained Schools:-

-If deemed necessary the Health Safety and Wellbeing Services Team will carry out an independent investigation of the accident/incident.
+If deemed necessary, the Health Safety and Wellbeing Services Team will carry out an independent investigation of the accident/incident.